shamblett/sbom/SPDX.md

 Note that if any warnings are output during the generation then the sbom.spdx file may not pass validation, the warnings should inform you of what the problem may be.

+The package verification code is generated from the SHA1 digests of a combination of all the Dart files in the package with that of the pubspec.yaml file.
+The algorithm used is from section 3.9.4 of the SPDX 2.2 specification.